evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Ultra/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 113kWh and a net capacity of 106,5kWh, meaning you have a 6,5kWh buffer for protection.
-(5.8%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)
+The electric vehicle features a high-capacity battery with a gross capacity of 113 kWh and a net usable capacity of 106,5 kWh, providing an 6,5 kWh buffer (3.6%) for battery protection.
+This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 690 km (429 mi).
 The consumption is 15.4kWh/100km for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 170kW.
-A full charge from 0 - 100% would take 77 minutes, while a more common scenario of 10-80% would take 38 minutes.
+The vehicle supports fast DC charging with a maximum power of 170 kW.
+Charging from 0% to 100% takes approximately 77 minutes, while a more typical charging scenario from 10% to 80% takes 38 minutes with an average charging speed at 116 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 46%, resulting in an actual charge speed, including time loss, of 115kW.
 Each charge session would take 24 minutes and 22 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 29kWh/100km, 1000km will take 9 hours and 56 minutes.
 This trip will require three charge session(s) charging from 2% to 60%.
 The total time lost for charging up the battery will be 96 minutes.